DylanGoodman60/HyperalignmentIoT/README.md

 # Hyperalignment for images in Internet of Agriculture Things
 Various scripts and diagrams used for "Hyper-alignment on SoM Edge Devices for Internet of Agriculture Things" academic paper.
-Work was done in a Summer 2022 USRA Co-op position.
+Summer 2022 USRA Co-op.
 The tools are adapted from [ContextLab Hypertools](https://github.com/ContextLab/hypertools/tree/master/hypertools/tools)

 ## Usage